archie-hub/PasswordForBackupsIdea/README.md

 ```

 # Run the container - Not in daemon mode.
+I could use an env file but putting this here in the short term.

 ```
 podman run --rm -p 8000:8000 --env STARTSEED="something juicy" --name my_passwordsapp passwords-app